jackcrane/business/marketing.md

 # Definitions of marketing

-> Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, services, organizatinos, and events to create and maantain relationships that will satisfy organizational objectives
+> Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, services, organizations, and events to create and maintain relationships that will satisfy organizational objectives
 - *Contemporary Marketing Wired*

 > Marketing is an organizational function and set of processes for creating, communicating, and delivering value to customer and for managing customer relationships in a way that benefit the organization and its stakeholders
 - *AMA*

-> Marketing is human actiivty directed at satsifying needs and wants through exchange processes
+> Marketing is human activity directed at satisfying needs and wants through exchange processes
 - *P Kotler*

 > Management process of anticipating, identifying, and satisfying customer requirements profitably